rsyslog/rsyslog/source/proposals/lookup_tables.rst

 -  **string** - the value to be looked up is an arbitrary string.
 Only exact some strings match.
--  **array** - the value to be looked up is an integer number from a consequtive set.
+-  **array** - the value to be looked up is an integer number from a consecutive set.
 The set does not need to start at zero or one, but there must be no number missing.
 So, for example 5,6,7,8,9 would be a valid set of index values, while 1,2,4,5 would not be (due to missing 2).
 A match happens if the requested number is present.